hmchou56/centra8/hackathon2017/welcome.md

 * **Second Prize** - Something cool!
 * **All participants** - Certificate and conference swag!

-Judging criteria will be availible at the hackathon but will include *wowness*, *uniqueness*, and *technical skill*.
+Judging criteria will be available at the hackathon but will include *wowness*, *uniqueness*, and *technical skill*.

 ## Teams

 Participants are encouraged to work in teams of up to 4 students.
 Don't have a team in mind already?
 The first hour will be focused on introductions and forming ideas.
-This is your opportunity to find others interested in the smae hacks as you.
+This is your opportunity to find others interested in the smart hacks as you.